danielrosehill/Text-Cleanup-Fine-Tuning-Set/README.md

 A collection of speech transcripts with multiple versions showing different levels of cleanup, intended for fine-tuning models to achieve optimal transcript cleanup ("Goldilocks" level - not too much, not too little).

+## Fine-Tuning Objective

+The goal is to generate a fine-tuned audio multimodal model (Hugging Face task: audio-text to text) that can automatically produce cleaned transcripts matching the quality and style demonstrated in the manual cleanup examples.

+**Dataset Components:**
+- **Audio file**: Source recording (2-5 minutes)
+- **Whisper ASR transcript**: Verbatim baseline showing what NOT to produce (too verbose with filler words)
+- **Auto cleanup transcript**: Guided cleanup from Gemini 2.5 Flash using a general system prompt (shows intermediate cleanup, but not quite right)
+- **Manual cleanup transcript**: Ground truth target demonstrating the desired cleanup quality

+The fine-tuned model should learn to transform audio directly into text matching the manual cleanup style - removing filler words and disfluencies while preserving natural tone and meaning.

 ## Repository Structure

 ```